GoldenEdit/Server-Tracker/README.md

 # Adding your own server
 To add your own server please make a Pull request.

-Here is a short guide on how to format your server to add:
+Here is a short guide on how to format your servers listing to add:

 ```
   	},
 	{